arduino-libraries/ArduinoBLE/docs/api.md

 ### `descriptor()`

-Get a BLEDescriptor that represents a characteristics BLE descriptor.
+Get a BLEDescriptor that represents a characteristics Bluetooth® Low Energy descriptor.

 #### Syntax